GraceE-Dion/MambaVision-MultiSpectral-Soil-Analysis/README.md

 **Class index remapping - Pipeline bug identified and corrected:** HuggingFace ImageFolder assigns class indices alphabetically.
 For 11 numerical classes (0 - 10), alphabetical order places Level_10 at index 1, not index 10.
 All training scripts apply `hf_to_correct` remapping.
 A bug was discovered in the initial 07 and 07b inference scripts where `argmax` output was not passed through `hf_to_correct` before comparison, predictions were in HuggingFace index space while ground truth labels were in correct numerical space.
 This was identified through anomaly detection: 9.76% inference accuracy inconsistent with 95.28% test accuracy triggered investigation.
 The bug was identified, root-caused, and corrected across all four inference pipelines (07, 07b, 07c, 07bc).
 A secondary instance of this bug appeared in 06d where `.samples` was not remapped alongside `.targets` in the DataLoader, also identified and corrected.
 Both corrections are documented here as governance findings.

+**Inference latency measurement - Corrected:** Earlier reported latency figures (~0.90-0.98 ms/image) lacked CUDA synchronization and understated true latency by roughly an order of magnitude.
+Corrected, GPU-synchronized measurements are documented in [Speed Optimization](#speed-optimization).
+This correction is preserved here alongside the class index remapping bug as a second governance-relevant measurement error identified and fixed within this project.

 ---

 ## AI Governance and Responsible Development

 This project applies governance-first development principles at each experimental phase, not as a post-hoc addition.
 The decision to upgrade from MambaVision_T to MambaVision_S was driven by documented evidence of a capacity ceiling (79.80% plateau at 40 epochs) rather than assumption, and both underperforming T-variant runs are preserved in the training history table rather than discarded, providing an honest audit trail of why the upgrade was made.
 When accuracy dropped from 82.27% to 81.28% on extending training from 40 to 60 epochs without augmentation, this overfitting signal directly motivated the physical augmentation decision rather than further hyperparameter tuning, the causal chain is fully documented.
 The laser crop FFT/Wavelet experiment produced a -3.77% test accuracy degradation; the standard practice of discarding negative results was explicitly rejected, and the result is preserved in the repository, documented with mechanistic explanation, and included in all comparison tables, reflecting the principle that negative findings carry equal evidentiary value to positive ones.
 A class index remapping bug in the initial inference scripts was identified through anomaly detection, 9.76% inference accuracy against a known 95.28% test accuracy was immediately flagged as inconsistent and triggered root cause investigation rather than manual explanation, demonstrating that rigorous validation surfaces pipeline errors invisible to training metrics alone.
+A second measurement error - unsynchronized inference latency timing that understated true latency by roughly an order of magnitude - was likewise identified, root-caused, corrected, and disclosed here rather than left uncorrected in the published record.
 Per-class F1 reporting was implemented across all four models so that weak performance on specific moisture levels (Levels 3, 5, and 10) is surfaced and documented rather than hidden behind aggregate accuracy numbers, with the support column included in all tables to enable readers to assess the statistical reliability of each class estimate.
 The 0/0 inference result for Soil-Moisture-5sagf was not accepted without investigation and is flagged explicitly as a dataset integrity issue requiring audit rather than silently reported as zero accuracy.
 Finally, per-dataset inference results are reported separately rather than as aggregate accuracy only, enabling risk-informed field deployment decisions: the full image RGB model achieves 100% accuracy on five of seven datasets with clearly documented limitations for the remaining two, allowing practitioners to assess suitability against their specific operating environment before deployment.

 ---